 The University established an endowment fund through generous donor contributions and has been matched by the provincial government's Ontario Student Opportunity Trust Fund (OSOTF) program and the Ontario Trust for Student Support (OTSS).
 The income generated from these endowments will be used to support financial aid programs.
 The awards created will be used to assist Canadian citizens or permanent residents who meet the Ontario residency requirements as mandated by the OSOTF/OTSS program.
 Students must complete a Financial Need Assessment Form in order to be considered.
-Please contact Student Financial Services.
+Please contact the Awards Office, Student Financial Services.
 Students must:

 A limited number of emergency bursaries and/or student loans are available for students who unexpectedly find themselves in difficult circumstances.
-Students should discuss these unexpected difficulties/costs with their advisor and graduate coordinator.
+Students should discuss these unexpected difficulties/costs with their adviser and graduate coordinator.
 If unresolved financial difficulties remain, they should then proceed to Student Financial Services.
 These funds are specifically designed to cover emergency/acute/unexpected/one-time-only situations requiring compassion and are not designed to cover registration and living costs associated with the normal continuation of study.